named driver policy

 Adding a named driver to your car insurance policy can have several benefits, but there are also a few things to consider.
 You might want to avoid fronting, which is the practice of driving more than the main driver.
 And be sure not to add the named driver to your policy if they have less experience driving than you do.
 You can also lower your premiums by having an experienced driver as a named driver.
 And if you’re thinking of adding a named driver to your policy, here are some things to consider:

 No claims bonus for a named driver can be obtained by a person who is not a policyholder.
-It works the same way as the no claims bonus, and the amount of the discount is based on how long the named driver has been driving privately.
-The time period must be at least 12 months and a year old.
-In order to receive the discount, you must have driven your own car for the last 24 months.
+It works the same way as the no-claims bonus, and the amount of the discount is based on how long the named driver has been driving privately.
+The period must be at least 12 months and a year old.
+You must drive your car for the last 24 months to get the discount.

-You can use the no claims discount to build a no claims bonus when you are named on another person’s policy.
-You can then transfer that no claims discount to your own policy.
-You will have to make sure that the new policy will also transfer your no claims discount.
-Make sure you understand how the no claims bonus works, as well as how to protect it.
+You can use the no-claims discount to build a no-claims bonus when your name is on someone else’s policy.
+Then transfer that no-claims discount to your policy.
+You have to make sure that the new policy will also transfer your no-claims discount.
+Make sure you understand how the no-claims bonus works, as well as how to protect it.
 No claims bonus for a named driver will vary from one policy to another.

-There are many reasons why a no claims discount is not received by the named driver or the main driver.
-For example, you may have been living in another country for some time and not yet received your no claims bonus.
+There are several reasons why a nominated driver or a principal driver may not get a no-claims discount.
+For example, you may have been living in another country for some time and have not yet received your no-claims bonus.
 Either way, it’s important to keep track of your NCB because it will only be valid for two years, so be sure to contact your current insurer to see if they’re willing to transfer it to you.
 If they are not, it’s probably time to move on to a new insurer.

-Although the impact of transferring your no claims bonus to another car can be difficult, there are ways to mirror your NCB on a second car.
+Although the impact of transferring your no-claims bonus to another car can be difficult, there are ways to mirror your NCB on a second car.
 This isn’t guaranteed, but it’s certainly possible.
 Make sure you’re the main user of both cars and are at least 25 years old.
-If you can provide proof of your no claims bonus, Admiral should accept it.
-If you’re worried about losing your no claims bonus, get a quote from Complete Cover Group today and start enjoying the benefits of your no claims discount.
-You’ll be surprised at how easy it is to transfer your NCB to another vehicle.
+If you can provide proof of your no-claims bonus, Admiral should accept it.
+If you’re worried about losing your no-claims bonus, get a quote from Complete Cover Group today and start enjoying the benefits of your no-claims discount.
+You will be surprised how easy it is to transfer your NCB to another vehicle.

-When renewing your car insurance, remember that a protected no claims bonus won’t protect you from paying more.
-Your insurer will look at your no claims record compared to the number of years that you haven’t made a claim.
-While some insurers may not cap the amount of years you can build your no claims bonus, many will allow you to add it to a new policy.
-Just make sure you’re aware that it won’t apply to a new car.
+When renewing your car insurance, remember that a secure no-claims bonus won’t save you from overpaying.
+Your insurer will look at your no-claims record compared to the number of years that you haven’t made a claim.
+While some insurers may not cap the number of years you can build your no-claims bonus, many will allow you to add it to a new policy.
+Just make sure you’re aware that it won’t apply to new cars.

 Restrictions on adding a named driver